Wyoming Workers’ Compensation Attorneys

 If you are injured at work or develop an occupational disease, you may be entitled to benefits.
 Under the Wyoming workers’ compensation system, you can pursue benefits for any work-related injury or illness without having to prove fault.
 You do not have to prove that your employer or another employee was to blame in order to be eligible for benefits.
 In fact, you could be responsible for your own injuries and would still be entitled to workers’ comp benefits, with few exceptions.

-Serving injured workers and their families across Newcastle and Gillette and the surrounding areas in Northeastern Wyoming, Berger & Brown is here to offer compassionate, knowledgeable counsel in your time of need.
+Serving injured workers and their families across Newcastle and Gillette and the surrounding areas in Northeastern Wyoming, 307 Law Office is here to offer compassionate, knowledgeable counsel in your time of need.
 If you or someone you love was injured at work or has been diagnosed with a work-related illness, talk to a Wyoming workers’ compensation lawyer at our firm and find out how you can recover the benefits you need.

-Call our offices at (307) 257-6368 today and speak with our office manager, Rosie Maynard.
+Call our offices at (307) 257-6368 today and speak with our office.
 She can schedule a free consultation with one of our attorneys.

 Workplace Accidents, Injuries & Illnesses